surfingreg/rust-in-memory-db-with-chart/README.md

 - [] Convert current Coinbase example into an example
 - [] Save previously calculated averages in a secondary in-memory vector
 - [] Display the current and average price in frontend chart
+- [] Get rid of EventBook; save all product-id in the same table instead of a separate one (to exercise SQL, ask if index is needed)